hackclub/hackclub/workshops/login_auth/README.md

 </div>
 ```

-So here is your HTML code:
+So here is what your HTML code should look like:

 ```HTML
 <html>